-This Albertan hail region is actually one of the worst in the world for hail with ice lumps that can easily cause $500 million in damage or more in just one hailstorm.
-To combat the rising damage costs insurance companies formed the Alberta Severe Weather Management Society (ASWMS) back in 1996.
+To combat the rising claims and costs, Alberta’s insurance companies formed the Alberta Severe Weather Management Society (ASWMS) in 1996.
 The mandate of the ASWMS was to create a Weather Modification system known as the Alberta Hail Suppression Project (AHSP).
-This $2-million operation functions 24 hours a day seven days a week from June 1 to September 15 every year.
-It uses specially modified planes that fly into storms and spray a chemical into the clouds to reduce the size of the hail which reduces damage to crops and personal belongings on the ground.
+This $3-million per year operation functions 24 hours a day seven days a week from June 1 to September 15.
+The program involves specially modified planes flying into storms to spray silver iodide to help reduce the severity of hailstorms.
+In turn, this reduces the damage caused by hailstorms to property.

 By seeding these planes are able to treat young cloud turrets—small towers of clouds—before they grow into large mature thunderstorms that produce hail.
 This essentially stops large destructive hail from forming but allows smaller pellets to fall thereby allowing nature to produce thunderstorms which are necessary forms of precipitation.

-The good news is that seeding thunderstorms isn’t damaging to health or the environment.
+The good news is that seeding thunderstorms is not damaging to health or the environment.
 The chemical used known as silver iodide is non-toxic in the dosage used to seed clouds.
 The average seeding rates are about 10 grams per minute — the equivalent to putting a spoonful of silver iodide over the Niagara Falls every minute according to Public Safety Canada.